Siletz Reservation: Education

 There is one K-12th grade school in Siletz, the Siletz Valley Charter School also known as the Siletz Valley Early College Academy.
 The school had been closed for many years but reopened in 2006 due to funding provided by Chinook Winds Casino.
 It is a public school within the Lincoln County School District.

+Casino gambling

+Since the late 20th century, the confederated Siletz tribes have established casino gambling on its lands and generated monies for its people's welfare, as well as contributing to county needs.